nadavSalman/V-Home-Assignment-DevOps/README.md

 Description
 * Authentication via GitHub Actions to Azure resources - Implemented via a service principal.
 The secret for authenticating with Azure is embedded into GitHub secrets.
 This step is required as a one-time onboarding step and for rotating the secret in the future.
-* AKS and ACR resources support Microsoft Entra authentication.
+* Azure resources communication - AKS and ACR resources support Microsoft Entra authentication.
 Therefore, we can utilize Managed Identity to eliminate the need for developers to manage credentials manually.